cantbeblank24/iris/README.md

 Data for results in sections 3.1 and 3.2 can be collected with the `collect.sh` script and then plotted using `python3 plot_results.py results.csv`.

-Results from 3.3 can be obtained by running the following commands (results are collected on WandB).
+Results from 3.3 can be obtained by running the following commands (scores are collected on WandB).
 ```
 python src/main.py env.train.id=BattleZoneNoFrameskip-v4 common.extra_tokens=5